ClearBreach

 What is Alberta PIPA?

-Alberta's Personal Information Protection Act (PIPA, SA 2003, c P-6.5) is the provincial privacy legislation governing private-sector organizations that collect, use, or disclose personal information in Alberta.
-The Office of the Information and Privacy Commissioner of Alberta (OIPC Alberta) administers and enforces PIPA.
+Alberta's Personal Information Protection Act (PIPA, SA 2003, c P-6.5) governs how private-sector organizations collect, use, and disclose personal information in Alberta.
+The OIPC Alberta administers and enforces it.
+Organizations that also engage in interprovincial or international commercial activity are additionally subject to federal PIPEDA.

 Alberta PIPA was deemed substantially similar to PIPEDA by the federal government, meaning private-sector organizations that operate solely within Alberta for intraprovincial commercial activity are governed by PIPA rather than PIPEDA.
 However, organizations engaged in interprovincial or international commercial activity are also subject to PIPEDA, creating dual obligations.